 Being trailed by a person with dementia might be due to the person feeling lost or uncertain.

-Wandering is when a person with dementia walks around at home, their neighbourhood or aged care facility.
+Wandering is when a person with dementia walks around at home, in their neighbourhood or around their aged care facility.

 The person’s memory may be failing, so they can’t always tell you why they were wandering or where they were heading too.

 Family or nursing homes can be quite concerned over the health and safety of the individuals when they begin to wander.

 A person wandering could be due to a change in environment, loss of memory, too much energy, searching for their past, expressing boredom, confusion between night and day, agitation, seeking a job to perform, and more.

 Wandering can also come in the form of ‘Sundowning’, when a person with dementia becomes confused, restless or insecure during the afternoon or early evening.

 Sometimes a person with dementia may present actions that are otherwise considered rude, inappropriate or offensive.

 What is considered appropriate under social rules on what to do and what not to do, can be lost due to dementia.

 This behavioural change can be very challenging to confront by family members, especially when their family member has never acted in such a way before.